pythonpioneer/news-app/README.md

 The app is built on top of [Create React App](https://github.com/facebook/create-react-app), which means all features that create-react-app supports are available.

 ## Implementation

+### News API

+The app fetch the data from an external API.
+To understand the working of the app, you can read the API doc from [here](https://newsdata.io/documentation/#latest-news).

 ### Components used (open source)